 Curiosity goes a long way here.
 As Einstein said, “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”

-When you’re telling an inspirational story, it’s usually best to have a conversational tone.
-One way to accomplish this is to pretend you’re writing a letter to a friend for the first draft.
+- Pretend you’re writing a letter to a friend for the first draft of your inspirational writing.
 Then you can clean it up during the revision and editing process.

 4. Ensure Your Writing Is Error-Free

 People will respond to your writing on a much higher level if everything they are reading is clear, concise, and mistake-free.

 Grammatical and spelling errors might indicate sloppiness to your readers and a lack of passion or care about producing quality content on your part.